Mississippi River in the American Civil War: List of locations and landmarks

-This is a list of notable places on the Mississippi River between roughly St. Louis, Mo. and the Gulf of Mexico at the time of the American Civil War, listed from north to south.
-Where locations are opposite each other at the same point along the River, the westernmost is listed first.
+This is a list of notable places on the Mississippi River between roughly St. Louis, Missouri, and the Gulf of Mexico at the time of the American Civil War, listed from north to south.
+Where locations are opposite each other at the same point along the river, the westernmost is listed first.
 Steamboats of the era were fueled by wood (and coal as well) and the wood-fueled steamers burned something like 70 cords of wood per day.
 Therefore, there were "hundreds of wood yards" along the Mississippi during the steamboat era, "one every several miles on the busiest sections of the river."